Graviti-AI/datasets/README.md

 ---
 ## Push the boundaries of AI
 ⭐ Welcome to Graviti AI community!
-We build the community to provide a decentralized way to advocate community-generated datasets, models and applications towards better science understanding.
+We are devoted to making datasets more accessible and interoperable to AI developers, fostering a supportive community of building machine learning applications.

 ## Table of Contents